MicrosoftDocs/dynamics365smb-docs/business-central/admin-deploy-excel-addin.md

 When you change from individual acquisition of the add-in to Centralized Deployment, or vice versa, it affects Excel files that users created before the transition.
 After the transition, users can still open any Excel worksheets previously created using the **Edit in Excel** action or created manually by configuring the Excel add-in.
 But they can't update the data in the file from Business Central or push updates to Business Central.

-This is because each Excel file gets assigned an "add-in" identifier.
+This situation happens because each Excel file gets assigned an "add-in" identifier.
 In the transition to or from Centralized Deployment, a different ID is assigned, so the earlier ID becomes blocked.

 ## Preparation (on-premises only)